SEBv15/compression-chisel/README.md

 Uses the same method as v3 for data reduction, but uses hierarchical headers with their own reduction logic instead of a static 4-bit header.

-To run the test case, you might have to increase your java heap memory or change the range of the for loop on [line 21](src/test/scala/lcomp/Reduction4Test.scala) to run less tests.

 Main file: [`Reduction4.scala`](src/main/scala/lcomp/Reduction4.scala)

 Running tests: `make reduction4test`